-Delicious coconut and date energy bites make the perfect healthy treats, they are sweet, decadent tasting and energy boosting.
+Delicious coconut and date energy bites make the perfect healthy treats, they are sweet, decadent tasting and energy-boosting.
 And the best thing about them, that they are super easy to make, all you need is 5 ingredients, 5 minutes and a food processor.

-These energy bites make a great snack for both before and after workouts.
+These energy balls make a great snack for both before and after workouts.
 These have a good balance of fats, carbs and healthy sugars in them making them a suitable choice to fuel up pre-workout or recover post-workout.

-Dates are rich in iron, potassium and calcium and are a great source of fiber, boasting 6 grams in one-half cup.
+Dates are rich in iron, potassium, and calcium and are a great source of fiber, boasting 6 grams in one-half cup.
 Dates are ideal for healthy sweet treats because no added sugar is needed.
 The best dates to use in this recipe are Medjool Dates as they are large and plump and have a very soft texture that helps the whole mixture stick together.
 If your dates aren’t soft, soak in hot water for 10 minutes and drain before using.

 These sweet treats couldn’t be easier to make, just process the almonds till they are roughly chopped, then add the rest of the ingredients and turn your food processor on until it is well-mixed and holds together when you press it.
 Using a tablespoon measure, roll the mixture into uniform ball shapes and roll in some more unsweetened coconut.
 Store in the fridge for up to 10 days.Print

-No Bake Coconut Date Energy Bites
+No-Bake Coconut Date Energy Bites